praesongprasit/EventSiteTest/src/talks/nztechrally2024/nothing-new-under-the-sun.md

 <p>In this talk, Rachel will explore how psychology, biology, and music offer insights into how we can keep moving forward as leaders and practitioners in the tech world.</p>
 "
-talkStartTime: 2024-11-22T15:35:00.000+13
+talkStartTime: 2025-05-16T15:35:00.000+13
-talkEndTime: 2024-11-22T16:15:00.000+13
+talkEndTime: 2025-05-16T16:15:00.000+13
 contentLength: 45 mins
 featuredImage: /assets/images/talks/2024/nothing-new-under-the-sun.png
 featuredImageAlt: "NZ Tech Rally.
 Nothing new under the sun; stability through change.
 A talk by Rachel Collingridge, Head of Engineering @ Totara.
-Friday 22nd November 2024 @ Tākina, Wellington"
+Friday 16th May 2025 @ Tākina, Wellington"
 featuredImageType: image/png
 featuredImageWidth: 1200
 featuredImageHeight: 630